How to Oven Dry Air Dry Clay: Pro Tips for Effective Drying

 During this period, it’s important to check on the clay periodically.
 Open the oven door gently and touch the clay to see if it’s hardening.
 Use care while doing this to avoid burning yourself.
 If the clay still feels overly soft or damp, it’s an indication that more time is needed.

-See also Neff Oven Bulb [How To, Issues & Solutions]
+See also AEG Oven Door [How To, Issues & Proven Solutions]

 Step 6: Cooling Down